The School Advisory Council (SAC) is a team of

 The majority of SAC members (over 50 percent) must not be employed

-by the school on whose SAC they serve.
+by the SCHOOL DISTRICT on whose SAC they serve.

 "The whole point of school improvement is data-driven decision making.
 The process is SUPPOSED to be fairly simple and straight forward: The SAC reviews relevant data (which is much more than test scores), identifies problem areas, develops improvement strategies, monitors their implementation, and then starts the whole process over when the next round of data is available." -- KM, DOE